aradwann/eenergy/README.md

       ```bash
       docker compose up
       ```

+### using postman with mTLS enabled
+1. add CA pem
+2. add client certificate with crt, key files and localhost:9090 as domain

 4. **Access the Application**
     - The application and its services are now accessible on your local machine.